 If you’d like to hold a Warriors for Women event, we need you to pre-register above so we can send you the special link to donate.
 It’s not our usual donate button so this is really important.

 Warriors for Women is also a celebration of yoga itself; of the branches and blossoms that grow as our roots deepen in practice and the power yoga gives us to make positive change – TOGETHER AS A COMMUNITY – when our hearts, heads and actions align.

 You don’t have to own your own yoga studio, or even work at one.
 Be creative and resourceful, and devise your own Warriors for Women setting; use your office space to teach a lunchtime class, or push the sofas aside in your living room and invite your friends over.
 Bring people together and have fun perfecting your Virabhadrasana 1, 2 and 3 – and even invent a 4 – whilst raising money for an important cause and celebrating an awesome day.

 And, if you do run a studio, that’s great too!
 Fancy dedicating a class to our cause?
-You could really help to make a difference, adding a ‘Ourmala: Warriors for Women’ yoga class to your timetable, and promoting it to all of your customers.
-Every pound you donate will help towards delivering positive social change for our clients.
+You could really help to make a difference, adding an ‘Ourmala: Warriors for Women’ yoga class to your timetable, and promoting it to all of your customers.
+Every pound you donate will help towards delivering positive change for our clients.

 Stand strong, together, and celebrate International Women’s Day with Warriors for Women – helping people who are trying to rebuild their difficult and disrupted lives in the process. #Warriorsforwomen